AnamulHassan/quizizz-time/README.md

 ## `About Project`

 I made this project for our assignment 9.
 Making this project I followed a bunch of strategy to finish the project.
-I going to note down those strategy here step by step.
+I'm going to note down those strategy here step by step.
 This project is sort of taking quiz related single page web application create with React.
 This project has some navigation bars and a statistics about the quiz information also a blog section with some question.

 ### `Strategy to complete the project`